Hynden Walch

 Hynden Walch (born February 1, 1971) is an American actress best known for voicing Starfire in the Teen Titans franchise and Princess Bubblegum in Adventure Time.
-She also voiced Penny Sanchez in ChalkZone, Elsie in Stanley, Alice May in Scooby-Doo!
+She has also voiced Penny Sanchez in ChalkZone, Elsie in Stanley, Alice May in Scooby-Doo!
 Mystery Incorporated, young Nia Teppelin in Gurren Lagann and Yutaka Kobayakawa in Lucky Star.
 Outside of animation, Walch has appeared in live-action films like Groundhog Day and Jerry Maguire, and TV series like Law & Order.

 Biography

 Walch was born on February 1, 1971 in Davenport, Iowa.
 She is of German descent.
 She started her professional acting career on stage at age 11.
 At 16, she attended the North Carolina School of the Arts, majoring in voice.
 In 1989, she received the Presidential Scholarship and went to the UNC School of the Arts in Winston-Salem, North Carolina.
 After UNC, she went to Chicago, Illinois, where she did plays, including The Rise and Fall of Little Voice on Broadway, where she won the Outer Critics Circle Award for her performance as the title character.
 As a high school senior, she was awarded as a Presidential Scholar in the Arts in drama.
 In 2005, she graduated summa cum laude from UCLA with a B.A. in American Literature and founded the Hillside Produce Cooperative, a free exchange of local, organically grown food, for which she was named runner up Citizen Entrepreneur of the Year by Global Green USA.
 Hynden has been married to Sean McDermott since 1999.

 On television, she voiced Starfire in Teen Titans, Penny Sanchez on the Nickelodeon show ChalkZone, Elsie on the Playhouse Disney show Stanley, Ace in Justice League and Justice League Unlimited, Harley Quinn in The Batman and in anime, she has voiced Amy Stapleton in IGPX, Emiri Kimidori in The Melancholy of Haruhi Suzumiya, Yutaka Kobayakawa in Lucky Star, and Nia Teppelin in Tengen Toppa Gurren Lagann.
 She also voiced both Alice and Wendy Darling in various Disney media after she replaced Kathryn Beaumont who played both characters in Alice in Wonderland, and Peter Pan.

 In video games, she voiced Jasmine and Junko in Viewtiful Joe: Double Trouble! and Coco Bandicoot and Polar in Crash Team Racing.
 She provided the English voice of Hitomi in Dead or Alive Xtreme 2 and Dead or Alive Paradise.
 She voiced Viridi, the Goddess of Nature, in Kid Icarus: Uprising, and her performance in the game was met with critical acclaim.

 In live action, she played Mae Capone on The Untouchables and Debbie in Groundhog Day.